Sneak attack storm bringing heavy snow, severe weather to Eastern U.S.

-Heavy snow was falling at midnight in Birmingham, Alabama, with thundersnow reported northeast of Tuscaloosa in western parts of the state.
+Heavy snow was falling at midnight in Birmingham, Ala., with thundersnow reported northeast of Tuscaloosa in western parts of the state.
 Light rain broke out after midnight farther to the northeast in the nation’s capital, but that quickly switched to snow as cold air spilled south into the deepening, or intensifying, low pressure system.

 Frigid air will arrive in the storm system’s wake Monday night into Tuesday, with overnight lows in the upper teens to lower 20s across the Mid-Atlantic.
 That will represent the coldest air to date this season.
 Frost and freeze warnings are in effect all the way down to the Gulf Coast in Texas and Louisiana.

-Many are regarding the parent storm as a sneak-attack system, the disturbance confounding weather models tasked with simulating its impacts.
+Many are regarding the parent storm as a sneak-attack system, with the disturbance confounding weather models tasked with simulating its impacts.
 Only on Sunday did the scope and magnitude of the storm’s true impacts begin to come into focus; last week, it was hardly a blip to be concerned about.

 The setup

-A surface low over the southeastern U.S. will shift northeast over the Carolinas and intensify, energized by a mid-level shortwave, or dip in the jet stream filled with cold air, low pressure and spin, approaching from the west.
+A surface low over the southeastern United States will shift northeast over the Carolinas and intensify, energized by a mid-level shortwave, or dip in the jet stream filled with cold air, low pressure and spin, approaching from the west.
 The counterclockwise-rotating low will drag a tongue of warm, moist air northward on its eastern flank, with a cold air mass crashing south behind the storm.

 Along and east of the Appalachians and in the Mid-Atlantic, that conveyor belt of mildness and moisture will wrap around the parent low and up over a wedge of cold, dense air hugging the ground.
 That process, known as “overrunning,” will result in a band of moderate to heavy snow accumulation.